Sight-ech/how_to/secure_vps_rocky.md

-# How to Secure Your VPS
+# How to Secure Your VPS - Rocky

 When you deploy a new VPS (Virtual Private Server), it’s often exposed to the internet with minimal protection.
 Without proper configuration, your server can quickly become a target for automated attacks, unauthorized access, or service disruptions.